thdotnet/azure-docs.pt-br/articles/marketplace/partner-center-portal/create-new-business-central-offer.md

 ### <a name="short-description"></a>Descrição breve

-Forneça uma breve descrição da sua oferta (até 100 caracteres).
-Isso pode ser usado nos resultados da pesquisa do Marketplace.
+Forneça uma breve descrição da sua oferta (até 100 caracteres), que pode ser usada nos resultados da pesquisa do Marketplace.

 ### <a name="description"></a>Descrição